Please view our 2018 Training Schedule below.

 - finally convicted of a felony or, if a felon, fully discharged of sentence, including any term of incarceration, parole, supervision, completed period of probation, or have been pardoned (Texas Election Code, §13.031(d)).

-- A person is not considered to have been fully convicted of an offense if the person’s adjudication of guilt was deferred (H.B.
+- A person is not considered to have been finally convicted of an offense if the person’s adjudication of guilt was deferred (H.B.
 1226, 82nd Leg.).

-- finally convicted of an identity theft offense (Texas Penal Code, § 32.51).
+- finally convicted of Fraudulent Use or Possession of Identifying Information (Texas Penal Code, § 32.51).

 - finally convicted of a Class A misdemeanor relating to performance-based compensation for voter registration (Texas Election Code, §13.008).